Strumenta/kolasu/README.md

 }
 ```

-Releases are published on GitHub registry.
+Releases are published on Bintray:

 ```
 repositories {